Kishore Kunal

-Kishore Kunal (born 1950) is a former officer of the Indian Police Service from the state of Bihar, India.
-During his police career, he was appointed as the Officer on Special Duty (Ayodhya) by the prime minister V. P. Singh to mediate between the Vishwa Hindu Parishad and the Babri Masjid Action Committee on the Ayodhya dispute.
+Kishore Kunal (10 August 1950 – 29 December 2024), also known as Acharya Kunal, was a 1972 batch Indian Police Service (IPS) officer of Gujarat Cadre, from the state of Bihar, India.
+During his police career, he was appointed as the Officer on Special Duty (OSD) on the Ayodhya dispute by then Prime Minister V. P. Singh to mediate between the Vishva Hindu Parishad and the Babri Masjid Action Committee.
 He continued to serve in this position during the premierships of Chandra Sekhar and P. V. Narasimha Rao.

+Under his leadership Mahavir Mandir Trust in the year 1998 started the Mahavir Cancer Institute & Research Centre (MCSRC), at Patna.
+The Trust runs total 9 hospitals including Mahavir Cancer Sansthan, Mahavir Aarogya Sansthan, Mahavir Vatsalya Aspatal, Mahavir Heart Hospital, Mahavir Netralaya, Mahavir Senior Citizen Hospital, Mahavir Vishalnath Hospital and Mahavir Hospice & Palliative Care.
+Kunal laid the foundation stone of India's first cancer hospital namely Mahavir Child Cancer Hospital on 12 December 2024, only 15 days before his death.

 Early life

-Kishore Kunal was born in a bhumihar family on 10 August 1950.
+Kishore Kunal was born on 10 August 1950 in a Bhumihar family.
 He had his schooling at Baruraj village in Muzaffarpur district.
 Then he studied History and Sanskrit at Patna University, graduating in 1970.
 Later, in the middle of his career, he also studied for master's degree, receiving it in 1983.
 His teachers included historians R. S. Sharma and D. N. Jha.

+Upliftment of Dalits and backward castes

+Kunal is credited for appointment of priests from Dalit communities in Mahavir Mandir, Patna in 1993 and then temples all across Bihar while serving as the Administrator and President of Bihar Hindu Religious Trusts Board.
+He also worked to free the temple properties from illegal encroachment.

 Career

 In 1972, Kunal became an officer of the Indian Police Service in the Gujarat cadre.
 His first posting was as the Superintendent of Police, at Anand.
 By 1978, he rose to become the Deputy Commissioner of Police of Ahmedabad.

-After completion of his Master's in 1983, Kunal was appointed as the Senior Superintendent of Police at Patna.
+After completion of his Master's in 1983, Kunal was appointed the Senior Superintendent of Police at Patna.
 In 2001, Kunal resigned from the Indian Police Service voluntarily.
 After retirement, he served as the chairman of the Bihar State Board of Religious Trusts.
-Kunal is also secretary of the Mahavir Temple Trust, Patna, and previously of Mahavir Arogya Sansthan, in which he was involved with the improvement of healthcare for the poor.
+Kunal was also secretary of the Mahavir Temple Trust, Patna, and previously of Mahavir Arogya Sansthan, in which he was involved with the improvement of healthcare for the poor.
 He also founded Gyan Niketan school in Patna.